 Glassblowing by Torch

-If you’ve ever wondered how to make glass ornaments, then this is the experience for you.
-Join an award-winning glassblowing instructor for a hands-on lesson that’s completely private, so you can ask questions throughout.
-Watch the instructor make a glass pendant, then use the torch to make your own souvenir pendant to take home.
+If you’ve ever wondered how to make glass ornaments, this experience is for you.
+Join an award-winning glassblowing instructor for a hands-on lesson that’s completely private so you can ask questions throughout.
+Watch the instructor make a glass pendant, then use the torch to make your souvenir pendant to take home.

 Lion Habitat Ranch